hirethunk/verbs/docs/attributes.md

 ### `#[AppliesToSingletonState]`

-Use the `AppliesToSingletonState` on an event class to tell Verbs that it should always be applied to a single state (`CountState`) across the entire application (as opposed to having different counts for different states).
+Use the `AppliesToSingletonState` on an event class to tell Verbs that it should always be applied to a single state (e.g. `CountState`) across the entire application (as opposed to having different counts for different states).

 Because we're using a [singleton state](/docs/reference/states#content-singleton-states), there is no need for the event to have a `$count_id`.